-We start by briefly reviewing ordinary logistic and probit regression for dichotomous responses, formulating the models both as generalized linear models, as is common in statistics and biostatistics, and as latent-response models, which is common in econometrics and psychometrics.
-This prepares the foundation for a discussion of various approaches for clustered dichotomous data, with special emphasis on random-intercept models.
-In this setting, the crucial distinction between conditional or subject-specific effects and marginal or population-averaged effects is highlighted, and measures of dependence and heterogeneity are described.
+We start by briefly reviewing single-level logistic and probit regression for dichotomous responses, formulating the models both as generalized linear models, as is common in statistics and biostatistics, and as latent-response models, which is common in econometrics and psychometrics.
+This lays the foundation for a discussion of various approaches for clustered dichotomous data.
+The focus will be on logistic regression with random effects, a special case of generalized linear mixed models.
+In this setting, the distinction between conditional or subject-specific effects and marginal or populationaveraged effects is highlighted, and measures of dependence and heterogeneity are described.

-We also discuss special features of statistical inference for random-intercept models with clustered dichotomous responses, including maximum likelihood estimation of model parameters, methods for assigning values to random effects, and how to obtain different kinds of predicted probabilities.
+We also discuss special features of statistical inference for generalized linear mixed models, including maximum likelihood (ML) estimation of model parameters, methods for assigning values to random effects, and how to obtain different kinds of predicted probabilities.
 This more technical material is provided here because the principles apply to all models discussed in this volume.
-However, you can skip it (sections 10.11 through 10.13) on first reading because it is not essential for understanding and interpreting the models.
+However, you can skip it (sections 10.10 through 10.12) on first reading because it is not essential for understanding and interpreting the models.

-Other approaches to clustered data with binary responses, such as fixed-intercept models (conditional maximum likelihood) and generalized estimating equations (GEE) are briefly discussed in section 10.14.
+Other approaches to clustered data with binary responses, such as fixed-effects (conditional ML) and generalized estimating equations (GEE) are briefly discussed in section 10.13.